OldManUmby/OSE.SRD.Wiki/8. Treasures/Potions/Potion of Gaseous Form.md

 # Potion of Gaseous Form

-The character’s body becomes a cloud of vapour.
+The character’s body becomes a cloud of vapor.
 This has the following effects:

 - **Equipment and clothing:** Drops to the floor.
 - **Movement:** The character may move, as a cloud of gas, through small cracks in stone walls, wooden objects, etc.